GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Bloodsucker: procs on skill kills. all stacks are refreshed upon killing an enemy
 - Creeping Death: mobs on which it procs remain affected by their natural status resistance
 - Empathic Resolve: refreshed every time you heal a player. also procs with True Patriot's white buff and when healing other group members with the Survivalist medkit
-- Focus: stays proc'ed when reloading or unscoping for less than a second. doesn't proc with the Big Horn, Capacitor or TAC-50 as these have variable scopes
+- Focus: stays proc'ed when reloading or unscoping for less than a second, which allows you to keep moving. doesn't proc with the Big Horn, Capacitor or TAC-50 as these have variable scopes
 - Glass Cannon: also affects how much damage your shield is taking (TODO: check with other skills)
 - Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA. calculated on a per-pellet basis for shotguns, therefore making them reach the damage cap with a single kill of any other weapon. isn't affected by damage drop-off
 - Intimidate: proc'ed by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization